Coral Terrace, Florida: Geography

-Coral Terrace is located 7 mi west of downtown Miami at (25.746778, -80.304551).
+Coral Terrace is located 7 mi west of downtown Miami.
 It is bordered to the north by the Miami city limits, to the northeast by the city of West Miami, to the east by the city of Coral Gables, to the south by the city of South Miami and unincorporated Glenvar Heights, to the southwest by Olympia Heights, to the west by Westchester, and to the northwest by Fontainebleau, all unincorporated.

 Florida State Road 826 (the Palmetto Expressway) forms the western border of Coral Terrace.
 U.S. Route 41 (SW 8th Street) forms the northern border with Miami, State Road 959 (S Red Road) forms the eastern border with Coral Gables, and State Road 976 (SW 40th Street) forms the southern border.

 According to the United States Census Bureau, the Coral Terrace CDP has a total area of 3.43 sqmi, of which 3.36 sqmi are land and 0.07 sqmi (2.10%) are water.